vakyritsis/Programming1/README.md

 Welcome to the Programming 1 course repository!
 This course serves as an introduction to programming using the C language, providing students with their first encounter with basic problem-solving principles with the aid of computers.

 ## Course Overview

-The course covers fundamental procedural programming concepts using the C language.
+ECE115 Programming 1 covers fundamental procedural programming concepts using the C language.
 It is accompanied by a laboratory component where participants apply what they have learned through a series of exercises, aiming for a deeper understanding of concepts and techniques.

 ## Course Content